Benjamin-M-Gold/PolSci-634-Project/README.md

 The FinalProjectTheory.py file is the code for my final project theory.

-The DataTrial1.csv contains the output data of this file
+The TheoreticalData.csv contains the output data of this file